parulnith/blog/_posts/2021-05-10-Use Colab more efficiently with these hacks.md

 description: Making the most of Google Colab notebooks
 comments: true
 categories: [Programming, Colaboratory, Jupyter Notebooks]
+image: images/2021-05-10-Use Colab more efficiently with these hacks/0.png
 show_image: true
 show_tags: true
 title: "Use Colab more efficiently with these hacks"